-(1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Corporation (NERC) Regional Entity, or ERCOT may comment on the LPGRR.

-- (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the LPGRR.
-Comments submitted after the 14 day comment period may be considered at the discretion of the PWG after these comments have been posted.
-Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the PWG within three Business Days of submittal. - (3) The PWG shall consider the LPGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
-At such meeting, the PWG may take action on the LPGRR.
-In considering action on an LPGRR, the PWG may: - (a) Recommend approval of the LPGRR as submitted or as modified; - (b) Recommend rejection of the LPGRR; - (c) If no consensus can be reached on the LPGRR, present options for COPS consideration; - (d) Defer decision on the LPGRR; or - (e) Recommend that COPS refer the LPGRR to a subcommittee, working group, or task force as provided in Section 2.3, Profiling Working Group. - (4) Within three Business Days after the PWG takes action, ERCOT shall post a PWG Report reflecting the PWG action on the ERCOT website.
-The PWG Report shall contain the following items: - (a) Identification of submitter of the LPGRR; - (b) LPG language recommended by the PWG, if applicable; - (c) Identification of authorship of comments; - (d) Proposed effective date(s) of the LPGRR; - (e) Recommended priority and rank for any LPGRRs requiring an ERCOT project for implementation; and - (f) PWG action.
+- (1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Corporation (NERC) Regional Entity, or ERCOT may comment on the LPGRR. - (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the LPGRR.
+Comments submitted after the 14 day comment period may be considered at the discretion of RMS after these comments have been posted.
+Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to RMS within three Business Days of submittal. - (3) RMS shall consider the LPGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
+The quorum and voting requirements for RMS action are set forth in the Technical Advisory Committee Procedures.
+At such meeting, RMS shall take action on the LPGRR.
+In considering action on an LPGRR, RMS shall: - (a) Recommend approval of the LPGRR as submitted or as modified; - (b) Reject the LPGRR; - (c) Defer decision on the LPGRR; or - (d) Refer the LPGRR to another RMS working group or task force, or another TAC subcommittee with instructions. - (4) If a motion is made to recommend approval of a LPGRR and that motion fails, the LPGRR shall be deemed rejected by RMS unless at the same meeting RMS later votes to recommend approval of, defer, or refer the LPGRR.
+The rejected LPGRR shall be subject to appeal pursuant to Section 2.4, Appeal of Action. - (5) Within three Business Days after RMS takes action, ERCOT shall post a RMS Report reflecting the RMS action on the ERCOT website.
+The RMS Report shall contain the following items: - (a) Identification of submitter of the LPGRR; - (b) LPG language recommended by RMS, if applicable; - (c) Identification of authorship of comments;

+- (d) Proposed effective date(s) of the LPGRR; - (e) Recommended priority and rank for any LPGRRs requiring an ERCOT project for implementation; and - (f) RMS action.

-2.4.4 Comments to the Profiling Working Group Report
+2.3.4 Comments to the RMS Report

-(1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may comment on the PWG Report.
-Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website

-- and distributed to the working group or committee (i.e. PWG and/or COPS) considering the LPGRR within three Business Days of submittal. - (2) The comments on the PWG Report will be considered at the next regularly scheduled PWG or COPS meeting where the LPGRR is being considered.
+- (1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may comment on the RMS Report.
+Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the committee (i.e. RMS and/or TAC) considering the LPGRR within three Business Days of submittal. - (2) The comments on the RMS Report will be considered at the next regularly scheduled RMS or TAC meeting where the LPGRR is being considered.

-2.4.5 Load Profiling Guide Revision Request Impact Analysis
+2.3.5 Load Profiling Guide Revision Request Impact Analysis